-The Company adopted Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) (as amended, "ASC 606"), effective January 1, 2018, using the modified retrospective method applied to those contracts which were not substantially completed as of January 1, 2018.
-ASC 606 provides guidance on recognizing revenue, including a five-step model to determine when revenue recognition is appropriate.
+The Company follows Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) (as amended, "ASC 606"), which provides guidance on recognizing revenue, including a five-step model to determine when revenue recognition is appropriate.
 The standard requires that an entity recognize revenue to depict the transfer of control of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.